Tobijudah/Tobijudah/README.md

 # Tobijudah
 Welcome,
-Browse through my projects and feel free to contribute or fork any that catches your interest Stars are highly appreciated
+Browse through my projects and feel free to contribute or fork any that catches your interest.
+Stars are highly appreciated